sampsyo/cs6120/content/blog/2019-09-25-RecordTypes.md

 Also unlike OCaml, we decided to use nominal record types instead of structural ones because we thought it was clearer and adhered well to the existing precedents in Bril where everything is clearly typed.

 ### Nominal vs Structural Typing
 One of the main design decisions was whether we wanted to use nominal or structural typing to typecheck records.
-Languages like C++, Java, and Swift have primarily nominal type systems.
-On the other hand, languages like OCaml and Haskell have primarily structural type systems.
-Why did they make these choices, and what are the arguments for choosing one over the other?

 ```
 type Dog = {age: int; isAsleep: bool}